riahiFarah/RepoDataLib/README.md

-# DataLib
+# DataLibFarah

-**DataLib** is a Python library designed to simplify data manipulation, analysis, and visualization.
+**DataLibFarah** is a Python library designed to simplify data manipulation, analysis, and visualization.
 It provides tools for both basic and advanced users, enabling efficient handling of datasets, statistical computations, and machine learning tasks.

 ## Features